Quanergy Systems Inc. (QNGY) Just Got Our Attention

 QNGY’s Market Performance

-QNGY stocks went down by -11.96% for the week, with a monthly drop of -42.14% and a quarterly performance of -81.66%, while its annual performance rate touched -81.67%.
-The volatility ratio for the week stands at 10.62% while the volatility levels for the past 30 days are set at 10.43% for Quanergy Systems Inc..
-The simple moving average for the period of the last 20 days is -24.05% for QNGY stocks with a simple moving average of -78.74% for the last 200 days.
+QNGY stocks went up by 1.90% for the week, with a monthly drop of -29.61% and a quarterly performance of -78.69%, while its annual performance rate touched -78.73%.
+The volatility ratio for the week stands at 12.93% while the volatility levels for the past 30 days are set at 10.65% for Quanergy Systems Inc..
+The simple moving average for the period of the last 20 days is -4.66% for QNGY stocks with a simple moving average of -74.92% for the last 200 days.

-During the last 5 trading sessions, QNGY fell by -11.96%, which changed the moving average for the period of 200-days by -81.47% in comparison to the 20-day moving average, which settled at $2.36.
-In addition, Quanergy Systems Inc. saw -81.62% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, QNGY rose by +1.90%, which changed the moving average for the period of 200-days by -78.45% in comparison to the 20-day moving average, which settled at $2.2200.
+In addition, Quanergy Systems Inc. saw -78.62% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for QNGY